karlredman/Timetrap_TUI/README.md

 ## Further Notes:

 Timetrap is an excellent command line application for basic time tracking.
 My goal with Timetrap TUI is to enhance the usefulness of the timetrap application by providing visually interactive components while maintaining the original program features.
 Hence, this project is a wrapper of the timetrap command.
 As such it suffers from the same limitations as most any command line wrapper interface: to be considered single user, limited interactivity, subject to breakage if the original command changes in any significant way.
-However, by wrapping timetrap we gain the advantages of a well tested back-end, established application workflow, and the ability to concentrate on use end functionality -thereby saving initial development time and effort.
+However, by wrapping timetrap we gain the advantages of a well tested back-end, established application workflow, and the ability to concentrate on user end functionality -thereby saving initial development time and effort.
 To be completely honest this project is meant as a prototype for a much larger, as yet unpublished, application/framework that I am working on in my spare time.

 ## Upcoming Features:
 ### original timetrap: